 Get out of the rain and head indoors for a bit of ice.
 Public ice skating can be found at The Alpharetta Family Skate Center, Center Ice Area in Sandy Springs, Ice Forum in Duluth, and Kennesaw and Marietta Ice Center.
 Pricing and times vary.
 Wheels a little more to your liking?
 Try Cascade Fun Center for roller skating in addition to other activities.

-Kids especially love swimming any time of year so we have gathered a list of indoor facilities in the metro area where you can head when swimming outdoors just isn't an option.
+Kids especially love swimming any time of year so we gathered a list of indoor facilities in the metro area where you can head when swimming outdoors isn't an option.